Disney CEO Bob Iger’s Huge Salary For 2018 Has Been Amended After Purchase Of Fox

 Back in January, it was revealed that Bob Iger had made a pretty hefty amount of money as the CEO of The Walt Disney Company for 2018.
-As a matter of fact, Inquisitr reported that Iger took home a compensation of $65.6 million after all was said and done with the yearly happenings.
+As a matter of fact, The Inquisitr reported that Iger took home a compensation of $65.6 million after all was said and done with the yearly happenings.
 It appears as if everything wasn’t totally said and not all was done as Iger’s salary has now been amended due to the completion of the 21st Century Fox purchase.

 It was in 2018 that Disney had won out in the battle over the majority of the television and movie studio assets of Fox, and it’s a huge acquisition.
 Instead of retiring a couple of years ago as originally intended, Iger is staying in his position as CEO through 2021 to see some things through.